sedelmeyer/cc-pyscript/docs/tutorial.rst

 QUESTION:

-* So then, why does the ``cc-pydata`` project template use reStructuredText instead of Markdown?
+* So then, why does the ``cc-pyscript`` project template use reStructuredText instead of Markdown?
 * Afterall, reStructuredText is a bit more verbose and not quite as frictionless for an author to use compared to Markdown.

 ANSWER:

 * Because benefits abound, particularly for technical writing (once you get past the initial learning curve).
-* And, because the primary assumption is that you'll be writing technical content to document and support your Python-based ``cc-pydata`` project, reStructuredText is the better choice.
+* And, because the primary assumption is that you'll be writing technical content to document and support your Python-based ``cc-pyscript`` project, reStructuredText is the better choice.

 Here are a few primary reasons worth highlighting: